Forever Neverland

 Forever Neverland is the second studio album by Danish singer and songwriter MØ.
 It was released on 19 October 2018 via Chess Club Records, RCA Victor, and Columbia Records.
-It is her first full-length release since her debut studio album No Mythologies to Follow (2014), and comes after her second EP When I Was Young (2017).
-The album was preceded by four singles: "Sun in Our Eyes" with Diplo, "Way Down", "Imaginary Friend" and "Blur".
+Her first studio album in 4 years since her debut studio album No Mythologies to Follow (2014), the album was preceded by four singles: "Sun in Our Eyes" with Diplo, "Way Down", "Imaginary Friend" and "Blur".
 It also features collaborations with Charli XCX, What So Not, Two Feet and Empress Of.

 Forever Neverland received generally favorable reviews from critics, who praised its bold pop production, introspective themes, and MØ's effort to define her artistic identity beyond her previous collaborations.
 Some reviewers found the production occasionally oversaturated, though others highlighted its consistency and personal tone.
 The album debuted at number one on the Danish Albums Chart and appeared on several year-end best album lists.